UCLH-DHCT/emap/core/README.md

       ![reload](img/reload_maven.png)

+    - You may also need to run `Generate Sources and Update Folders For All Projects`

 # How to deploy a live version

 How to deploy an instance of Emap on the ULCH GAE, to be run on real patient data.